Timothy Woods

 All meat intended for public consumption has to be inspected.
 The USDA does the meat inspection and labeling.

-However, in some states, such as Missouri, an inspector from a state agency can check the meat.
-But, the meat that’s been state inspected can’t cross state lines, which is why most manufacturers opt for USDA inspection.
+In some states, such as Missouri, a local inspector can grade check the meat, but the product can’t cross state lines, which is why most manufacturers opt for USDA inspection.

-The USDA inspectors first check the live animal to ensure it’s completely healthy and treated humanely.
-Then the inspectors check the slaughtering process, animal parts and organs, temperature, usable lean meat, and that the carcass stays clean throughout the process.
+The USDA inspectors first check the live animal to ensure it’s completely healthy and treated humanely, then monitor the slaughtering process, animal parts and organs, temperature and consumable meat.

 There are eight grades of beef — from standard and commercial grades that are sold as ungraded, utility, cutter, and canner grades, that are used in processed meat products, and of course, Prime, Choice, and Select.